Nose Piercings: Guide & Images

-If you have attitude and a spirit that can not be tamed, nose piercings might be in your future.
-Whether it’s up high on your nose or it’s a barely noticeable nostril piercing, nose piercings can make you feel like the coolest, toughest person in any room.
+If you have attitude and a spirit that cannot be tamed, nose piercings might be in your future.
+Whether it’s up high on your nose or it’s a barely noticeable nostril piercing, nose rings can make you feel like the coolest person in any room.

 Nose Piercing Types

-There are many types of nose piercings you can get.
-Let’s review seven common types and what they entail.
-But remember, you aren’t only limited to these seven kinds.
-You can mix and layer several of them if you want to give yourself an unforgettable face.
+Remember, you aren’t only limited to these seven kinds.
+You can mix and layer several of them if you want to give yourself an unforgettable face that will look great.

 Nostril piercings are the most popular type of nose piercing there is.
 Everyone knows someone who has this type of piercing and we see celebrities sporting fake or real ones in every magazine we look at.